dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 ```

 ## voting on a sidechain
-For a parent chain to accept sidechain deposits, the sidechain itself needs to first be succesfuly voted in to the parent chain.
+For a parent chain to accept sidechain deposits, the sidechain itself needs to first be successfully voted in to the parent chain.
 This solves the problem of the parent chain that does not know about a later created sidechain, sidechains can just add a rule to add the parent chain when creating the sidechain.

 Sidechain db D1: